warwickcoding/ruby/session_6/README.md

 ### Exercise 7
 Using the the methods you created from Ex 6 and extend them to accept multiple inputs, through a splat operator `*`.
 Revisit the section above if you need to.
-As a hint, look up the `inject` method for arrays. :)
+As a hint, look up the `inject` method for Enumerables. :)